pquiring/javaforce/readme.txt

 Building native loaders
 -----------------------
-Native loaders are in /native which includes native API for FFmpeg, OpenGL, OpenCL and Camera.
+Native loaders are in /native which includes native API for FFmpeg, OpenGL, Vulkan, OpenCL and Camera.
 JavaForce does not use java.exe, instead a custom loader is built, which includes additional native API using JNI/FFM.
 The native methods are also placed in a shared library in case you prefer not to use the custom loaders.
 See readme.txt in each platform folder for more info.